 Download and initial setup¶

-Make sure that nothing is installed on the machine, only Ubuntu Server 16.04, and make sure it is connected to the internet.
+Make sure that nothing is installed on your machine, and make sure it is connected to the internet.

 Access the Linux machine via ssh and run the following commands in the prompt: